Advisory Board Biographies

 Hugh E. McGee III

-Hugh (Skip) McGee III is Chief Executive, Barclays Americas.
-He is a member of the firm's Executive Committee and both the Executive Committee and Operating Committee of Corporate and Investment Banking.
+Hugh (Skip) McGee III is retired Chief Executive, Barclays Americas.
+He was a member of the firm's Executive Committee and both the Executive Committee and Operating Committee of Corporate and Investment Banking.

 Mr. McGee previously served as Global Head of the Investment Banking Division at Lehman Brothers Holdings Inc. following his appointment to the position in 2002.
 Additionally, Mr. McGee served as a member of Lehman Brothers’ Executive Committee and Chairman of the Investment Banking Executive Committee.